anwtn/functions-on-k8s/README.md

 2) the `kind` of the account - typically you will want `StorageV2` at the time of writing:
 `storageKind=StorageV2`

 3) the (storage-account SKU)[storageKind].
-As I'm only using this for a demo, I've selected:
+As I'm only using this for a demo, I've selected "Locally Redundant Storage" as it is the lowest cost option:
 `storageSku=Standard_LRS`

 4) access-tier is `hot` as we will be querying the data frequently: